ddmitov/perl-executing-browser/README.md

 ## Target Audience
 * Perl 5 enthusiasts and developers creating custom desktop applications including rich/thick/fat clients
 * DevOps people in need of custom Perl-based GUI monitoring and administration solutions
-* Perl 5 enthusiasts and developers willing to use the built-in Perl debugger in graphical mode

 ## Features
-**Usability:**
 * [Perl scripts can be fed from HTML forms using GET and POST requests to a built-in pseudo-domain.](#feeding-from-forms)
 * [Perl scripts featuring STDIN event loops can be repeatedly fed with data.](#interactive-perl-scripts)
 * [Linux superuser Perl scripts can be started.](#linux-superuser-perl-scripts)